satra/flask_skeleton/README.md

 	dbservers
 	webservers

-If you want everything on the same box just enter the hosts twice.
+If you want everything on the same box just enter the same host under both sections.
 Don't want a database?
 Leave the dbservers section blank.

-Once you're done defining your hosts do:
+Once you're done defining your hosts doy:

     $ ./deploy.sh

-Note: ./deploy.sh is idempotent, don't be afraid to run it over and over again.
+Note: `./deploy.sh` is idempotent, don't be afraid to run it over and over again.

 From then on out to just update the code you can do: